ddeutils/ddeutil-observe/README.md

 > workflow application on a target self-hosted.

 > [!NOTE]
-> I will use this project to be the base Frontend learning path for me.
+> I will use this project to be my Fundamental Frontend learning.

-## :round_pushpin: Installation
+## 📦 Installation

 ```shell
 pip install -U ddeutil-observe